 - Create a playlist that is upbeat and catchy to set a positive tone and fill the room with energy for the day.

-Some teachers have the kids go directly to their locker, cubby, or the coat closet, but because space is often tight it can be too crowded and the noise level may get really loud.
+Some teachers have the kids go directly to their locker, cubby, or the coat closet.
+I, however, do not recommend this because space is often tight.
+It can be too crowded and the noise level may get really loud.
 I find it is better to have the students proceed straight to their seats where they have a bit more room to spread out and get settled.
 In my classroom, the students walk to their table and take their lunch boxes, snacks, homework, folders, and library books out of their backpacks.
 They then take off their outerwear and put hats and gloves into the sleeve of their coat to keep everything together.
 The children are then responsible for putting everything in the designated spots and starting their morning work.

 You should have designated spaces that are consistent for each of the following: